 32 of the world’s largest internet, social media, and technology companies have united behind Apple, as the Cupertino-based tech giant fights the FBI’s demands to unlock the phone of Syed Farook, one of the San Bernardino shooters.

 The companies filed two separate amicus briefs yesterday (March 3) in the United States Distrct Court for the Central District of California, where Apple is challenging a court order to comply with the FBI’s demands.
-Parties not directly involved in a court case, known as “amicus c,” or “friend of the court,” file these briefs to offer unsolicited additional information to a court, in the hope of influencing a case’s outcome.
-The two new filings
+Parties not directly involved in a court case, known as “amicus curiae,” or “friend of the court,” file these briefs to offer unsolicited additional information to a court, in the hope of influencing a case’s outcome.
+The two new filings join a long list of law professors, civil liberties activists, and consumer groups supporting Apple in the case.

 Both of the briefs denounce the government’s use of the All Writ’s Act to demand that Apple develop a special “master key” software version of its operating system that can bypass existing security measures, and ultimately grant authorities access to Farook’s phone.
 The 227-year-old law empowers courts to issue orders to third parties when no other specific statute applies.
 It has been used in the past to compel telecommunications companies to install wiretaps or record phone conversations.